 The 2019 Spring Wildflower season in some ways may resemble the 2010 once-in-a-lifetime season.
 There are some negative factors at play, so don't count on a season exactly like 2010."

 What fantastic news!
-It's almost time to keep your eyes peeled for bluebonnet sightings as early as next month, so get your cameras ready for the influx of wildflower photos.
+It's time to keep your eyes peeled for bluebonnet sightings so get your cameras ready for the influx of wildflower photos.
 The report focuses on five main regions: Big Bend (Brewster, Presidio Counties); Brenham Area (Austin, Fayette, Grimes, Waller, Washington Counties); North Central (Ennis/Ellis County and Cedar Hill area); Hill Country (Blanco, Burnet, Gillespie, Llano, Mason, San Saba Counties); and South Texas (Atascosa, De Witt, Gonzales, Guadalupe Counties).

 The Wildflower Haven group scored the Big Bend region, including Big Bend National Park, as a 3 for the season.
 This notes that it will be average in some areas with the possibility of an early bloom.
-If you're heading the national park or state park this spring, you should review the area-specific report here to learn more about the best time for wildflower blooms.
+If you're heading the national park or state park, you should review the area-specific report here to learn more about the best time for wildflower blooms.